Operation Passage to Freedom: Aftermath and criticism

 Diem, who had a reputation for heavily favouring Catholics, granted his new constituents a disproportionately high number of government and military posts on religious grounds rather than merit.
 The disproportionate number of northerners who occupied leadership posts also raised tensions among some regional-minded southerners who regarded them as intruders.
 He continued the French practice of defining Catholicism as a "religion" and Buddhism as an "association", which restricted their activities.
 This fostered a social divide between the new arrivals and their compatriots.
 While on a visit to Saigon in 1955, the British journalist and novelist Graham Greene reported that Diem's religious favouritism "may well leave his tolerant country a legacy of anti-Catholicism".
 In 1963, simmering discontent over Diem's religious bias exploded into mass civil unrest during the Buddhist crisis.
 After the Buddhist flag was prohibited from public display for the Vesak celebrations commemorating the birth of Gautama Buddha, Diem's forces opened fire and killed nine protesters.
-As demonstrations continued through the summer, the Army of the Republic of Vietnam Special Forces ransacked pagodas across the country, killing hundreds and jailing thousands of Buddhists.
+As demonstrations continued through the summer, the Army of the Republic of Vietnam Special Forces ransacked pagodas across the country, killing hundreds and brutally beating, arresting and jailing thousands of Buddhists.
 The tension culminated in Diem being overthrown and assassinated in a November coup.

 The indigenous population in the central highlands complained bitterly about the settlement of ethnic Vietnamese Catholics in their regions.
 As a result of their discontent with the southern government, communists in the highlands found it easier to win them over.

 About 25% of the migrants were non-Catholic and a number of Catholics who moved to the South did not do so because of their religion.
 Northern Catholic émigrés actually brought complex challenges to the Church in South Vietnam, and Ngô Đình Diệm also did not resettle northern Catholics in and around Sài Gòn as a deliberate and strategic policy.
 As Vietnamese Catholics were far from monolithic, and were not in any way unified in their political stances, it is a myth to conflate "Catholic refugees with all Catholics, with all refugees or with staunch supporters of Ngô Đình Diệm".
 The dispersed resettlements of Catholic refugees suggests that "being a refugee or being Catholic did not guarantee the president’s favour."
 In reality, the Personalist Revolution under Diệm's regime promoted religious freedom and diversity to oppose communism's atheism.
-However, this policy itself ultimately enabled Buddhist activists to threaten the state that supported their religious liberty.
+However, this framework itself ultimately enabled Buddhist activists to threaten the state that supported their religious liberty.
 Catholics in South Vietnam, including Northerner refugees, continued in a significant variety of humanitarian and political activities during the later periods.